 Contact information, at the very least, should include your city, state, contact phone number and email.
 Due to privacy concerns, many applicants choose to leave their street address off their resume.
 This is acceptable.
 Your email address should be professional.

 Work experience should be listed chronologically, including the company name (city, state), your title and the dates –– no months, just the years.
 Highlight your accomplishments and transferable skills.
-Use the enclosed worksheet to mine your most relevant accomplishments/skills.

 Education should be listed after your experience, unless you graduated less than a year ago.
 Reverse chronological order (most recent degree first).
 Proper format is: